robin-rpr/calos/doc/install.rst

 ~~~~~~

 We use Python for scripts that would be really hard to do in Bash, when we
 think Python is likely to be available.
+Python code is compiled to C using
+Cython for improved performance and source protection.
+This requires Python
+3.6 or later and the Cython module.

 ShellCheck
 ~~~~~~~~~~